shivam15112003/Animal-emotion-classifier/README.md

-# animal_emotion-detection
+# animal_emotion_detection
 this model is able to predict the emotions of different animals.
-# modeuls use:
+# modules used:
-tkinter,tensirflow,cv2,numpy and os
+tkinter,tensorflow,cv2,numpy and os